UmerAR/SME-Block/README.md

   <img src="https://raw.githubusercontent.com/UmerAR/SME-Block/main/images/Edge5.png" alt="Edge-5">
   After pressing Load Unpacked select the folder you downloaded, and your Done!
 </details>

+### Extracting
+If you dont know how to extract just follow this:
+- Right click your .zip file
+- Select Extract All
+- A window will open asking you where to put the folder, Click Browser and you can select desktop or anyother location where you want to keep the folder.
+- Click Extract
+- Now follow the Installation guide to install it.

 ### Updating
 Unless Save My Exams make this solution obselete, I will probably not upload any updates.
 But in the rare case that there is a newer version available, heres how to update your extension: